videothrone/minimal-blog/README.md

 # Minimal Blog

 This is a minimal blog boilerplate done with Next.js which I'll extend in functionality down the line.
 This was done to prepare for a live coding challenge to learn Next.js + Tailwind.
-The initial basis for it is [ByteGrad's Next.js course](https://bytegrad.com/courses/professional-react-nextjs), which I will probably alter drastically over time.
+The initial basis for it is a project from [ByteGrad's Next.js course](https://bytegrad.com/courses/professional-react-nextjs), which I will probably alter drastically over time.

 ## Preview